Last Update: October 8, 2019

 - Vehicle means a car, truck, motorcycle, bus, airplane, etc

-As we used to say after hybrid cars like the Toyota Prius became available: It's not electric unless you can plug it in
+As we used to say about hybrid cars like the Toyota Prius: It's not electric unless you can plug it in

-Hence -- a hybrid car is a gasoline car whose efficiency is amplified by electricity.
+Because a hybrid car is 100% powered by gasoline, it is a gas car whose efficiency is amplified by electricity.

 There are two kinds of electric vehicles:

-- All Electric: These have no gasoline or diesel engine, and are powered solely by energy stored in a battery pack.
+- All Electric or Battery Electric: These have no gasoline or diesel engine, and are powered solely by energy stored in a battery pack.

 It's not just electric cars

 We've said hybrid car, plug-in hybrid car and electric car but we've also said electric vehicle.
-We need to be clear that examples exist of electric vehicles of all sizes, including electric airplanes.
+We need to be clear that electric vehicles come in all sizes, including electric airplanes.